 You can appeal to the Upper Tribunal on a point of law.
-You do not need the ALT Wales' permission to appeal to the Upper Tribunal.
+Permission for leave to appeal must first be sought from the Agricultural Land Tribunal for Wales.
 The Tribunal Decision letter will advise you about any deadlines.

 Can I view past decisions?